All Episodes

 Every political group does it.

-And the idea that somehow now we're going to accept this theory that was actually created by leftists on college campuses, that it's a form of scholastic terrorism, that if you speak against a group, you subject that group to violence, and that it's not just the person pulling the trigger, but the person who's expressing views in the name of which the shooter is killing somebody who's responsible.
+And the idea that somehow now we're going to accept this theory that was actually created by leftists on college campuses, that it's a form of scholastic terrorism, that if you speak against a group, you subject that group to violence.

-As I said, this was the attempt to criminalize basically the entire MAGA movement, to blame every person on the right for massacres in Buffalo and Charleston and at the El Paso, Walmart, all done in the name of the dangers of immigrants shooting randomly black people or Latinos.
+To blame every person on the right for massacres in Buffalo and Charleston and at the El Paso Walmart, all done in the name of the dangers of immigrants, shooting randomly black people or Latinos.

-Or even just a few weeks ago when an evangelical pro-life fanatic went and shot four people, two of whom were prominent Democratic politicians.
+Or even just a few weeks ago, when an evangelical pro-life fanatic went and shot four people, two of whom were prominent Democratic politicians, and according to the FBI, had a list of 45 other names of people in politics he wanted to murder.

 All of them were Democrats.

-The persons responsible for the assassination of Charlie Kirk isn't just the person or people or who pulled the trigger and who organized the assassination.
+The persons responsible for the assassination of Charlie Kirk isn't just the person or people who pulled the trigger and who organized the assassination.

 Not only is this an extremely dangerous theory, no matter what political faction you're in, it's one that Charlie Kirk himself, as we're about to show you, vehemently rejected over and over.